1985shree/1985shree/README.md

 ### Welcome to my github page! 👋

-I am a scientist with a PhD in Physical Chemistry and a passion in machine learning and automation.
-I have experience in programming, data analytics, spectroscopic methods, and interpretation of the data with various models.
-I am enthusiastic about ML/DL and their application in science, business and healthcare.
-I am currently a postdoctoral researcher in the Deaprtment of Experimental Physics at the Freie Uniersity, Berlin.
+I am a scientist and also a data scientist with a huge interest in finding innovative solutions to everyday problems.
+After a 6-month data science course at Le Wagon, where I learnt to implement industry best practices and skills, I'm ready to take on roles as data scientist/data engineer.
+Almost a decade of experience as a scientist and more than a year's training in coding and machine learning has prepared me on this journey.
+As part of my job, I have been using Python packages for 4+ years for laboratory data analysis and my personal projects.
+I finished a team project on event recommendation in collaboation with a web-development team.
+Now I am actively looking for a position in industries (ideally in pharmaceutical, chemical , MedTech, Finance or sustainability sector).

 Things I'm doing at present in addition to my regular research work:

 - 🔭 I’m currently working on NLP and recommendation system.

-- 🌱 I’m currently learning data engineering and MLOps engineering.
+- 🌱 I’m currently learning data engineering and MongoDB.

 - Libraries and tools: NumPy, SciPy, Scikit-Learn, TensorFlow, pandas, Matplotlib, Seaborn